angular/angular/aio/content/guide/animation-basics-deep-dive.md

 The above code snippet shows an example using a trigger called `myAnimationTrigger`.
 When the expression evaluates to 'true' (in this case, when `fromState` is 'off' and `toState` is 'on'), this condition allows the animation that follows to be invoked.

-The following HTML template example binds to to a `<div>` element using the same trigger name, `myAnimationTrigger`.
+The following HTML template example binds to a `<div>` element using the same trigger name, `myAnimationTrigger`:

 >**<div [ @myAnimationTrigger ]="myStatusExp">...</div>**